FinnJakobR/Day-Projects/Naive-Bayes/SpamORnotSpam/README.md

-#SpamAI Build in Node js
+# SpamAI in Node js